A B O U T E F T I H I A

-Greek flutist and Trevor James Low Flutes Artist Dr. Eftihia Arkoudis is a versatile performer and educator holding the Adjunct Flute Professor position at Frostburg State University since 2018, where she also teaches the course of History of Musical Theater.
+Greek flutist and Trevor James Low Flutes Artist Dr. Eftihia Arkoudis is a versatile performer and educator, who currently holds the Adjunct Flute Professor position at Frostburg State University, where she also teaches other music courses (see full bio).

 As an orchestral and chamber musician, she has served as the principal flutist of the Orpheus Kammerorchester Wien, Junges Tonkünstler Orchester Bayreuth, Greek-Turkish Youth Symphony Orchestra, WVU Symphony Orchestra, and various other ensembles, giving her the opportunity to perform in prestigious venues of Greece, Austria, Germany, and Turkey.
-She is a founding member of the award-winning BETA Quartet with whom she has won the Flute Society of Kentucky Flute Quartet Competition (2017), alternate for the Music Teachers National Association Eastern Division Competition (2017) and were the first flute quartet to make it as semifinalists in the prestigious Fischoff National Chamber Music Competition (2017).
-The ensemble performs works by living composers nationally and regionally, including flute conventions such as the National Flute Association, Florida Flute Association, Flute Society of Washington, and Flute Society of Greater Philadelphia BETA released their self-titled debut album in September 2017 with Merandi Records.
+Currently, she performs as a founding member of the award-winning BETA Quartet, with whom she won the France Music Competition 2° the Flute Society of Kentucky Flute Quartet Competition and were semifinalists in Fischoff National Chamber Music Competition (2017).